keindev/changelog-guru/README.md

 > See the [Marker plugin](#marker) section for a more detailed description.

-Control markers of the form `!<name>`, allow you to group, ignore or increase the priority of commits in the change log
+Control markers of the form `!<name>`, allow you to group, ignore or increase the priority of commits in the change log.

 #### Body & Footer

-All that allows you to write a conscience.
+Extended information about changes.

+## Getting started

+Changelog-guru can be used either through a command line interface with an optional configuration file, or else through its JavaScript API.
+Run `changelog --help` to see the available options and parameters.

-## Configuration
+### Configuration

 > Changelog-guru uses [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) and you can configure the module in any way you like described in the documentation.